-Rocker Michel Polnareff aimed at giving Jacques Dutronc a run for his money in the departmente agent provacateur psychedelique...
+Rocker Michel Polnareff aimed at giving Jacques Dutronc a run for his money in the departmente agent provocateur psychedelique...
 His early albums mixed psychedelic blues-rock with rambling Dylanesque lyrics.
 And they were fun.
 Later material, predictably, gets a little scary.

-Michel Polnareff "Le Bal Des Laze" (Disc AZ, 1968)
+Michel Polnareff "Volume 2" (Disc AZ, 1968) (LP)

-Michel Polnareff "Polnareffs" (Disc AZ, 1970)
+Michel Polnareff "Polnareffs" (Disc AZ, 1971-?)
+(LP)

 A wild and impressive mix of psychedelic space rock, French chanson, and Motown R&B...
-A weird, eclectic blend which calls to mind the persistenly inventive nuttiness of the Bonzo Dog Band.
+A weird, eclectic blend which calls to mind the persistently inventive nuttiness of the Bonzo Dog Band.
 Pretty goofy, but pretty cool.

-Michel Polnareff "Michel Polnareff" (Atlantic, 1974)
+Michel Polnareff "Michel Polnareff" (Atlantic Records, 1974) (LP)

-This album features arrangements by Jean-Claude Vannier, the French Phil Spector behind Serge Gainsbourg's celebrated "Melodie Nelson...."
+This album again features arrangements by Jean-Claude Vannier, the French Phil Spector behind Serge Gainsbourg's celebrated "Melodie Nelson...."
 While this is a peppy, bright album, with several beautiful softer tunes, it also has a glib, glossy side to it that hints at the coke-y emptiness of Polnareff's later work (although it is not as glam, musically, as the cover art would suggest...)
 Includes the teasingly "bilingual" "I Love You Because..." where the second half of the sentence is completed in French, baffling we poor Anglais...
 A clever song which is undone by an irritating, over-the-top arrangement.
 On balance, though, this album has enough beauty and depth -- on the non-annoying tracks -- to make up for its occasional shortcomings.
 Worth checking out, for sure!

-Michel Polnareff "Lipstick" (Atlantic, 1976)
+Michel Polnareff "Lipstick" (Atlantic Records, 1976) (LP)

-Michel Polnareff "Coucou, Me Revoilou" (Enough/CBS, 1978)
+Michel Polnareff "Coucou, Me Revoilou" (CBS/Enough Records, 1978) (LP)

 Sort of like a Virgil's-eye view of the nine rings of scary '70s rock purgatory, this showcases Polnareff in Abba-esque, Air Supply-y moments aplenty, with a bit of David Gates-ian wimp rock to sweeten things up.
 Truly quite frightening, though there are a few interesting passages.

-Michel Polnareff "Incognito" (Enough Records/Epic, 1985)
+Michel Polnareff "Incognito" (Epic/Enough Records, 1985)

 Yi-i-i-i-ikes.
 Well, it can be said for this record that it was very much of its times, and, predictably, it's packed full of spastic drum machines, bad, thin-sounding synths, and pointlessly irritating electric guitar solos.
 Michael Jackson and the early MTV scene are clear influences, and while Polnareff does muster a moderately interesting melodic passage or two, this album is so resolutely tacky and manic that it's hardly worth tracking down.
 I didn't keep my copy, and I doubt I'll ever regret the decision...

-Michel Polnareff "Live At The Roxy" (Sony-France)
+Michel Polnareff "Live At The Roxy" (Enough Records, 1996)

-Michel Polnareff "Ze (Re)Tour 2007" (Enough/Decca, 2007)
+Michel Polnareff "Ze (Re)Tour 2007" (Decca/Enough Records, 2007)

 Live in 2007?
-Methinks, yikes.
+Methinks: yikes.

 Michel Polnareff "Les Premiere Annees" (Universal)